gcdart/ParallelMLR/README.md

 1. Regularization parameter : gc.iterativemlr-train.lambda
 2. Total number of iterations to run : iterativemlr-train.iterations
 3. The accuracy of inner lbfgs optimization.
-A heuristic has been implemented in lines 194 to 196.
+A heuristic has been implemented in lines 194 to 196 of TrainingDriver.java.
     This is by no means a 'recommended' strategy.
 Please consider rewriting your own for your dataset.

 ## Testing a classifier